Topic: Ferries

 Written on October 19, 2018 at 5:45 am, by

 Here’s the official word from Washington State Ferries about service disruption coming up next week… Reduced service on Anacortes/San Juan Islands route Oct.
 22 to Nov.
-4 With seven of our ferries in need of attention, we made the difficult decision late last week to temporarily downsize our Anacortes/San Juan Islands/Sidney, British Columbia route from four to Continue Reading
+4 With seven of our ferries in need of attention, we made the difficult decision late last week to temporarily downsize our Anacortes/San Juan Islands/Sidney, British Columbia route from Continue Reading

 Ferry Advisory Committee Seeks Input on Long Range Plan